BlockchainDlamini/Phishing-Mail-Classification-System/readme.md

-# Phishing Mail Classiifcation System
+# Phishing Mail Classifcation System
 An email security solution that leverages machine learning to identify and classify phishing emails with high accuracy and explainable AI features.

 ## Performance Metrics